 Do you recycle?
-Each day, you probably have many opportunities to recycle.
-For example, your school might have recycling bins set up, so that you can recycle all sorts of products, from paper to plastic.
+Each day, you probably have many chances to recycle.
+For example, your school might have recycling bins.
+If so, you can recycle all sorts of products.
 You might also have recycling bins set up at home for aluminum cans or newspapers.

-Your parents might also have recycling bins where they work.
+Your family members might also have recycling bins where they work.
 Have you learned about the importance of recycling?
-The natural resources available on Earth are being used up by the billions of people who live here.
+The natural resources on Earth are being used up by the billions of people who live here.

-But can everything be recycled?
+Can everything be recycled?
 No, not all things can be recycled.
 But you might be surprised to learn how many things CAN be recycled.
-In addition to aluminum cans, plastic bottles and all sorts of paper, you can also recycle glass!
+You may already know about aluminum cans and plastic bottles.
+Did you know you can also recycle glass?

 When glass arrives at a recycling plant, people and machines sort it by color.
-Similar colors of glass must be recycled together, so that recycled products are as pure as possible to maximize their strength and prevent breakage.
+Similar colors of glass must be recycled together.
+That way, recycled products are as pure as possible.
+This makes them stronger and less likely to break.

-Glass manufacturers mix cullet with other materials like limestone, sand, and soda ash, and heat it to over 2600º F to make liquid glass, which can then be poured into a mold to cool and form a finished glass product.
+Glass manufacturers mix cullet with other materials like limestone, sand, and soda ash.
+Then they heat it to over 2600º F. This makes liquid glass, which can then be poured into a mold.
+There, it cools and forms a finished glass product.

 Most recycled glass is used to make new glass containers, such as jars and bottles.
-However, recycled glass can also find its way into all sorts of other products, including fiberglass insulation, ceramic tiles and a variety of construction products.
+However, recycled glass can also find its way into all sorts of other products.
+That includes fiberglass insulation, ceramic tiles, and a variety of construction products.

 Do you recycle at home or school?
 What glass products should you be sure to recycle when you’re done with them?
 With everyone doing their part, recycling glass can make a huge difference for the planet!